EarthAsylum/eacObjectCache/readme.md

 ### Description

-The _{eac}Doojigger Object Cache_ ({eac}ObjectCache) is a light-weight and very efficient drop-in persistent object cache that uses a fast SQLite database to cache WordPress objects.
+The _{eac}ObjectCache_ is a light-weight and very efficient drop-in persistent object cache that uses a fast SQLite database to cache WordPress objects.

 See [The WordPress Object Cache](https://developer.wordpress.org/reference/classes/wp_object_cache/)